Microsoft are making strides and giving Google some major competition. Here are 8 examples of the company's progress.

-Currently in Beta testing, Microsoft is allowing you to target audiences based on their LinkedIn profiles.
+Microsoft allows you to target audiences based on their LinkedIn profiles.
 This opens up a whole host of different opportunities for businesses whose target audience are working professionals.

 It follows the same setup as other targeting settings, making it easy for users to get to grips with LinkedIn targeting, even if they’ve never used the platform themselves.

 Aside from LinkedIn itself, Microsoft is the only platform to be offering this type of targeting – an absolute game-changer once fully rolled out.

 Microsoft gets a reputation as playing catch up to Google, but this isn’t always true.
 With some features, such as Image Extensions, they’re way ahead of the game.

 Inside Microsoft Ads, you can already add visual elements to your ads.
 This has only just been put out in a Beta by Google, allowing Microsoft Ads users to take advantage of their hesitation.

 Image Extensions are a great way to make your campaigns stand out and give customers a better idea of what to expect when they click; you can add up to six images per ad group, with one being served each time.

 The best bit?
 It’s a free extension, so try it on your ads today and see how your CTR improves.

 Another feature exclusive to Microsoft is their Action Extensions.
 It gives users the ability to add a clear CTA to text ads and entice more people to click – Beta testing showed an increased CTR of 20%.

 Available for both desktop and mobile, those advertising on Microsoft can choose from 70 pre-defined Action Extensions to best suit their business.